After a decade of commitment, passion, and a drive to learn, what better place to launch your blossoming medical career than in Alabama?

 Wait for Official License Approval

-As if waiting for the Board to approve your COQ wasn’t nerve-wracking enough, you’ll also have to go through the Commission’s tough vetting process at their next meeting (for license approvals, specifically).
+You’ll also have to go through the Commission’s vetting process at their next meeting.

-Once the Board receives the app and — more importantly — payment, they’ll issue your official license number.
+Once the Board comes to a positive decision and receives your payment, they’ll issue your official license number.

 Submitting Your Supporting Documents & Proof